simonweniger/agentkit/docs/states.md

 A {ref}`Workflow` should have one and only one `initial` {ref}`state`.

-The initial {ref}`state` is entered when the machine starts and the corresponding entering state {ref}`actions` are called if defined.
+The initial {ref}`state` is entered when the flow starts and the corresponding entering state {ref}`actions` are called if defined.

 ## State Transitions